asia-pacific-energy-research-centre/aperc-osemosys/README.md

 In your command prompt, navigate to the `aperc-osemosys` folder and enter:

-`conda env create --prefix ./ose-env --file ./workflow/envs/ose-env.yml`
+` conda env create --prefix ./ose-env --file ./environment.yml `

 ## Step 3.
 Activate the environment.
 `conda activate ./ose-env`